sardana-org/sardana/doc/how_to_release.md

    participating institute.
 The master branch is protected, so the reviews need to be cleared (or dismissed with an explanation) before the release can be merged.
+6. Create issues for the manual tests on the different operating systems (Debian, CentOS, Windows, and openSuse) with the check list [below](https://github.com/sardana-org/sardana/blob/develop/doc/how_to_release.md).
-6. Perform manual tests (see checklist below).
-You may use the CI artifacts (e.g., from appveyor) and post the results in the comments of the PR.
+   You may use the CI artifacts (e.g., from appveyor) and post the results in the comments of the corresponding issue.
 7. Once all reviews are cleared, update the date of the release in the CHANGELOG.md, merge the PR and tag in master.
 8. Check that travis-ci correctly uploaded to PyPI (triggered by a tag push)